Assessing the potential impact of Xylella bacteria on UK trees

 - An new ultra-rapid detection for Xylella species will be developed.

-- An increased evidence base with respect to likely susceptibility or resistance of some native/naturalised trees to fastidiosa infection and the biochemical and physiological mechanisms behind this.
+- An increased evidence base with respect to likely susceptibility or resistance of some native/naturalised trees to X. fastidiosa infection and the biochemical and physiological mechanisms behind this.

-- Contributing to existing government advice by making recommendations to policy makers for fastidiosa tree management plans.
+- Contributing to existing government advice by making recommendations to policy makers for X. fastidiosa tree management plans.

 - A new ultra-rapid detection method for Xylella species which will complement existing detection tools available.